 If you submit a FAFSA you may be eligible for the Federal Pell Grant and Federal Direct Loans.
 You may choose to accept or decline the Federal Direct Loans that are offered to you.
-More information about interest rates and other loan details will be provided via your To Do List on NYU Albert, and you can visit here for more information.
-Students cannot take out more financial aid than the total they are offered (i.e. scholarship and/or Pell Grant) minus the cost of attendance.
+More information about interest rates and other loan details will be provided via your To Do List within NYU Albert, and you can visit here for more information.

 While you can apply during the academic year, if funding is necessary, you are encouraged to file as early as possible but no later than three weeks before the end of your final semester for the academic year.
 If you have already completed the FAFSA for the upcoming academic year, the Office of Financial Aid has reviewed your application for additional eligibility.

 - You are enrolled at least half time (enroll in 6 credits or more per semester).

 - You applied for financial aid on time (generally May 1).

 - You are meeting the Satisfactory Academic Progress standards.

 Typically, you will continue to receive for subsequent academic years the same amount of scholarship and/or grant you received your first year (subject to the availability of funds), as long as you are a full-time student (enrolled in 12 credits or more per semester).
 If you enroll in 6-11 credits per semester, your scholarship and/or grant will be prorated.
 If you enroll in 5 credits or fewer per semester, your scholarship and/or grant will be canceled.